Co-Occurring Disorders and Specialty Court

 Was this content written or created while at USF?

 Co-Occurring Disorders and Specialty Court.
 The National Gains Center and the Tampa Center for Jail Diversion, a Branch of the National Gains Center, 37 p.

 Scholar Commons Citation

-Peters, Roger H. and Osher, Fred C., "Drug courts and co-occurring disorders clients" (2003).
+Peters, Roger H. and Osher, Fred C., "Co-Occurring Disorders and Specialty Court" (2003).
 Mental Health Law & Policy Faculty Publications.
 358.